-People with certain medical conditions, such as celiac disease, cancer, Crohn’s disease, alcoholism, hypothyroidism and anorexia, are more susceptible to developing nutrient deficiencies, including B vitamins (16, 17, 18, 19, 20).
+People with certain medical conditions — such as celiac disease, cancer, Crohn’s disease, alcoholism, hypothyroidism, and anorexia — are more likely to develop nutrient deficiencies, including B vitamins (

-Additionally, the MTHFR genetic mutation can affect how your body metabolizes folate and can lead to a folate deficiency and other health issues (21).
+Additionally, the MTHFR genetic mutation can affect how your body metabolizes folate, which can lead to a folate deficiency and other health concerns (

-What’s more, people who have undergone certain weight-loss surgeries are also more likely to be deficient in B vitamins (22).
+What’s more, people who have undergone certain weight loss surgeries are also more likely to be deficient in B vitamins (

-In these circumstances, patients are often advised to supplement with a B-complex vitamin to correct or avoid deficiencies.
+In these circumstances, people are often advised to supplement with a B-complex vitamin to correct or avoid deficiencies.

 A daily B-complex vitamin can help ensure that people who choose to follow diets that eliminate animal products are getting enough of these important nutrients.